revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 10
 </details>

-2.Look at the code carefully and Predict the output of the following code.
+2. Predict the output of the following code.

 <details><summary> <b>Show Answer</b> </summary>